FunnelKit

 Step 3: Set the condition to offer a post-purchase discount

-Make sure you set an order total that ensures you profit even after the discount you plan to offer for the next purchase.
+Make sure you set an order total that ensures you still profit after the discount you plan to offer on the next purchase.

 Let's set the condition that the order total must exceed $200.